You’re considered an International student if you are a citizen of a country other than Australia or New Zealand.

 UniSA degrees in the field of environmental science deliver practical learning taught by industry professionals.

 There is a focus on fieldwork and problem solving from year one.
 You will gain skills you can transfer to the workplace and graduate ready to work in this increasingly complex and vitally important area.

 Environmental science provides you with a broad knowledge base covering subjects such as ecology, soil science, geography and social sciences to prepare you for a number of careers in the exciting and broad area of environmental sustainability.

 If you are interested in further study, we offer postgraduate qualifications in Environmental Science and Surveying.

-Our environmental and geospatial science degrees have been developed with extensive input and support from industry experts.
+Our environmental science degrees have been developed with extensive input and support from industry experts.
 The contemporary course content reflects the current state of play in environmental management and sustainability in Australia and overseas.

 Experiential learning is a major part of these degrees with workshops, practicals and field trips embedded throughout.
 Our field education occurs at local, interstate and even international sites.
 As part of this program you will engage with guest lecturers from industry to ensure you exit with the latest professional practice skills and knowledge.